cloudfoundry/docs-bosh/content/azs.md

 !!!
 Note
     Bosh is not aware about the capabilities, in terms of distributed state, of the software it deploys though.
-For some distributed software, loosing a persistent disk will produce data loss, but for others not.
+For some distributed software, losing a persistent disk will produce data loss, but for others not.
 Indeed some software architectures have internal features (like Nats that uses RAFT, or Galera using replication) that allow syncing state within the cluster nodes, and re-create the missing data, while other architectures rely on